Woman using her credit card online

 Why Is Data Sovereignty Becoming More Important?

 Data underpins everything from AI to financial services, and governments want to protect their citizens and economies from external risks.
+This is driving stricter localisation and transfer rules (see the ICO detail).

 What Risks Do Businesses Face If They Ignore Data Sovereignty?

 Ignoring sovereignty can lead to regulatory fines, operational disruption, loss of customer trust, and barriers to entering certain markets.
+For UK-specific expectations, refer to GOV.UK guidance.

 How Do We Communicate Securely Across Borders?